The Unified Model

 To achieve the necessary luminosity, ~ 1-10 Msun/yr must be accreted onto the black hole.

-Under this model, Seyfert galaxies, radio galaxies, and quasars are similar objects -- accretion powered active nuclei.
-They may differ in total luminosity (quasars vs seyferts) or in radio power (seyferts vs quasars/radio galaxies) or in host galaxies (seyferts vs radio galaxies).
+Real physical differences exist in things like total luminosity (quasars vs seyferts) or in radio power (seyferts vs quasars/radio galaxies) or in host galaxies (seyferts vs radio galaxies).

 Is there direct observational support for this?